 That’s it, those are the seven key behaviors we believe are required of high performing designers.

-I hope this recipe can help you when thinking about your own career development in product design and always remember, it’s not just about how good the work is, it’s also about how the work gets done.
+I hope this advice can help you when thinking about your own product design career development in product design.
+Remember: it’s not just how good the work is, it’s also about how the work gets done.

 Does this approach to career development appeal to you?
 Join our team – we’re hiring.